OpaxIV/drm_in_games/disasm_vm_obfuscators/main_takeaways.md

 ## Virtual Machines
-- Obfuscation by adding a costum "instruction set architecture" (ISA)
+- Obfuscation by adding a custom "instruction set architecture" (ISA)
 - Hide original code in a sequence of bytes (the so-called bytecode) that is interpreted at runtime.
 - Control-flow graph: central basic block (dispatcher) which directs control flow to individual basic blocks, which then jump back to the dispatcher. img 1